hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 By the way this also works if you attach an external WiFi adapter to a Raspberry Pi Zero, 1 and 2.

 ## Customizing your Raspberry Pi Configuration
-The ability to customize the hostname of your Pi, to add WiFi credentials, etc. is made possible with the help of device-init.
+The ability to customize the hostname of your Pi, to add WiFi credentials and more is made possible by a small tool of ours called [device-init](https://github.com/hypriot/device-init).

 In previous versions we used a tool called [occi](https://github.com/adafruit/Adafruit-Occi) from Addafruit to allow hostname and WiFi customization.